Merandy González: Washington Nationals

 On January 7, 2020, González signed a minor league contract with the Washington Nationals.
-González was released by the Nationals organization on May 29, 2020.
+He was assigned to the Double-A Harrisburg Senators, but did not play in a game due to the cancellation of the minor league season because of the COVID-19 pandemic.
+González was released by the Nationals organization on May 29.

 Tigres de Quintana Roo

 On July 20, 2021, González signed with the Tigres de Quintana Roo of the Mexican League.
-He was released on August 5, 2021 after tossing 3 scoreless innings in 4 appearances for the team.
+He was released on August 5, after tossing 3 scoreless innings in 4 appearances for the team.